Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

 -->

 ## Installation

-Installing the Contrast Security agent into your Ruby on Rails application consists of adding the `contrast-agent-*.gem` to the application Gemfile, adding the `contrast_security.yaml` to the application's `config` directory and running the `contrast-service-*.gem` as a stand-alone service on the same server as the application.
+To installing the Contrast Security agent into your Ruby on Rails application, you will:

+* Add the `contrast-agent-*.gem` to the application Gemfile,
+* Adding the `contrast_security.yaml` to the application's `config` directory, and
+* Run the `contrast-service-*.gem` as a stand-alone service on the same server as the application.

 ## Setup

-The `contrast-agent-*.gem` is a standard ruby library that can be added to the application Gemfile.
+The `contrast-agent-*.gem` is a standard Ruby library that you can add to the application Gemfile.

-### Using TeamSever as a Gem Source
+### Use Contrast as a Gem Source

 Add this line to your application's Gemfile: